 As part of determining how much your small law practice should charge clients for your work, you need to also consider the various pricing options, such as hourly billing, contingency fees, fixed fees, and alternative fee structures.
 This article focuses and fixed or flat fees and retainers.

-Under a Fixed Pricing, or "Flat Fee," a fixed amount paid is paid by the client up front prior to any substantial work being performed.
-This model is most commonly used in criminal and misdemeanor cases.
-Due to the intricate and time-intensive nature of handling criminal matters - multiple court appearances, lengthy pleadings and unforeseen motions - criminal cases are not well suited for hourly rates, and ABA Model Rule 1.5(d)(2) prohibits the use of contingency fees.
+Under fixed pricing, or "flat fee arrangement," a fixed amount is paid by the client up front and covers all of the work to be performed.
+This model is commonly used in criminal and misdemeanor cases.
+Due to the intricate and time-intensive nature of handling criminal matters - multiple court appearances, lengthy pleadings and unforeseen motions - criminal cases may not be well suited for hourly rates, and ABA Model Rule 1.5(d)(2) prohibits the use of contingency fees.

-This model is also useful for form-intensive matters that do not require an excessive amount of your time, such as straightforward personal bankruptcy, uncontested divorce, and routine immigration matters.
-Very often, these kinds of cases are complicated by the client's circumstances, so prior to accepting a case for a flat fee, it is important to ask the right questions during client intake.
+This model is also useful for form-intensive matters where the amount of work can be fairly predictable, such as straightforward personal bankruptcy, uncontested divorce, will drafting, and routine immigration matters.
+These kinds of cases can be complicated by the client's circumstances, so prior to accepting a case for a flat fee, it is important to ask the right questions during client intake.
 These questions should help uncover any red flags that would make a flat fee a disadvantageous pricing arrangement.

 There are many different kinds of retainers so it can be easy to be confused.
 As explained in Understanding Retainers and Flat Fees, general retainers are paid to an attorney for them to be available to perform services, while special retainers generally take the form of security from which payment is deducted as it is earned, or an advanced fee for future work to be performed.
 This advanced fee retainer is similar to the flat fee concept.
 Ideally, the retainer amount should reflect a certain number of your billable hours at a given hourly rate.